jrsteensen/OpenHornet/ECAD/README.md

 *Installation of KiCad and OpenHornet Libraries is only required if you choose to contribute.
 See [CONTRIBUTING.MD](https://github.com/jrsteensen/OpenHornet/blob/v1.0.0-beta1/CONTRIBUTING.md) for more details.*

 Before we begin, it is assumed that you have:
-*  1:  Downloaded the latest version of KiCad _(currently KiCad 7.0.1)_ and installed it on your computer.
+*  1:  Downloaded the latest version of KiCad _(currently KiCad 7.0.2)_ and have it installed on your computer.
 *  2:  Cloned the OpenHornet repository

-#### STEP ONE:  Configure Paths & Create Environmental Variables
+### STEP ONE:  Configure Paths & Create Environmental Variables
 Open up a new or previous project in KiCad.
 For this example, I'll be using the MASTER ARM PANEL.
 In the Top Menu: Navigate to Preferences --> Configure Paths

 ![image1](https://user-images.githubusercontent.com/81926396/215698270-9f4a21c0-954a-4cf2-9666-c6913cf2d084.png)